Tomb Raider Remastered

 Tomb Raider 1 + Unfinished Business Playtime: 22.6 Hours, finished 10 November 2025.

-Tomb Raider 2 + Golden Mask Playtime: 0 Hours.
-(So far!)
+Tomb Raider 2 + Golden Mask Playtime: 25.5 Hours, finished 20 June 2026.

 I'm playing through the remastered Core Design Tomb Raider games (I-VI) on the Steam Deck, which were released in 2 separate trilogy collections (I-III, IV-VI); for the first 3 games, this includes the main levels of each game alongside a number of expansion or bonus levels.
 I'm using modern controls since the old tank controls really don't work for me; parts of the game can feel a bit finnicky but I've adapted to it fairly quickly, and they felt quite natural a few hours into TR1.